chuksoo/Coursera-----Python-for-Everybody-Specialization/README.md

 # Coursera---Python-for-Everybody-Specialization
-This `repo` contains course notes, assignments and solved solution exerises in the "Python for Everybody Specialization" offered on Coursera by the University of Michigan.
+This `repo` contains course notes, assignments and solved solution exercises in the "Python for Everybody Specialization" offered on Coursera by the University of Michigan.
 The specialization includes the following courses:
 - Programming for Everybody (Getting Started with Python)
 - Python Data Structure